Mitigation strategies to prevent malware delivery and execution

 Web content filtering

 Web content filtering.
-Whitelist allowed types of web content and websites with good reputation ratings.
+Allow only approved types of web content and websites with good reputation ratings.
 Block access to malicious domains and IP addresses, ads, anonymity networks and free domains.

 Preferably block all executable content by default and use a process to enable selected users to access specific executable content if a business justification exists.